Adeniyi-Bella/Amt-Assist/README.md

-# AmtAssist: a digital assistant for summarizing government documents.
+# Admina: a digital assistant for summarizing government documents.

 Final project for the Building AI course

 ## Summary

-AmtAssist is a smart document scanner powered by OCR and Natural Language Processing (NLP) that helps users, especially immigrants and expats in Germany, understand official government letters written in German.
+Admina is a smart document scanner powered by OCR and Natural Language Processing (NLP) that helps users, especially immigrants and expats in Germany, understand official government letters written in German.
 Can also be extended to other languages.
 The system translates dense bureaucratic language into the user's native language, extracts deadlines, and summarizes required actions in simple terms.

 ## Background